Multi-parameter Module Approximation: an efficient and interpretable invariant for multi-parameter persistence modules with guarantees: The case of interval decomposable modules

 Since these arguments do not depend on $b\in\conv{L_{l_0}}$, the result follows. \end{proof}

-Now that we have Lemma~\ref{lemma:local_control}, we can prove that finite, pseudo and infinite $L$-corners belong to $\supp{I}$.
-We will prove the results for birth corners, but the arguments for death corners are exactly the same.\\
+Now that we have Lemma~\ref{lemma:local_control}, we can prove that finite and infinite corners belong to $\supp{I}$.
+We will prove the results for birth corners, but the arguments for death corners are symmetric.\\

-\textbf{Finite and pseudo corners.} Let $b$ be a finite or pseudo $L$-birth corner, associated to a set of consecutive lines $L_{l_0}$ for some line $l_0\in L$.
+\textbf{Finite corners.} Let $b$ be a finite birth corner, associated to a set of consecutive lines $L_{l_0}$ for some line $l_0\in L$.
 By assumption, each birthpoint $b_l^I$, for $l \in L_{l_0}$, is nontrivial; and thus any birthpoint in $\conv{L_{l_0}}$ is nontrivial as well, using Definition~\ref{def:delta_discretely_presented}, item (2).
 Let $l \in \conv{L_{l_0}}$ be the diagonal line passing through $b$. \\ Using Lemma~\ref{lemma:local_control}, one has:

-Thus $b=b_l^I$ and $b \in \supp{I}$. \\
+Thus $b=b_l^I$ and $b \in {I}$. \\